DataBiosphere/data-portal/content-v2/guides/userguides/exploring-projects.md

 ## Downloading Project DCP Generated Matrices

-For projects with supported library construction methods, the project detail page will contain a link to download DCP-generated count matrices for the project.
+Each project processed with DCP pipelines have DCP-generated count matrices, which are separated by species, organ, and library construction method.

+To download, select the **"Project Matrices"** tab to the left of the Project page.
+Scroll to identify the relevant matrix and select the download icon.

- Count matrices are available in Loom format (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files) and also contain a subset of the available ingest metadata for the project.
-To learn more about the metadata available in the Loom, see the [DCP Matrix Overview](/guides/userguides/matrices)
+Count matrices are available in Loom format (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files).
 The columns in the count matrix represent cell-specific information while the rows represent gene-specific information.

- The type of count (raw or TPM) available in the matrix depend on the pipeline used for data processing.
-Read more about Loom counts and metrics for [Optimus](https://broadinstitute.github.io/warp/documentation/Pipelines/Optimus_Pipeline/Loom_schema.html) or [SS2](https://broadinstitute.github.io/warp/documentation/Pipelines/Smart-seq2_Multi_Sample_Pipeline/Loom_schema.html).
-Note that these are the generic pipeline documentation and do not include details of the HCA-specific metadata, which you can find in the [DCP Matrix Overview](/guides/userguides/matrices.md).
+The type of count (raw or TPM) available in the matrix depends on the pipeline used for data processing.
+Read more about Loom counts and metrics for [Optimus (10x data)](https://broadinstitute.github.io/warp/documentation/Pipelines/Optimus_Pipeline/Loom_schema.html) or [SS2](https://broadinstitute.github.io/warp/documentation/Pipelines/Smart-seq2_Multi_Sample_Pipeline/Loom_schema.html).

+DPC Generated Matrices also contain a subset of the available ingest metadata for the project.
+To learn more about the metadata available in the Loom, see the [DCP Matrix Overview](/guides/userguides/matrices).

 ## Downloading Project Contributor Generated Matrices
 Contributor generated matrices are optionally provided by the data contributors.
-When available, you can download them from the individual Project page.
-The matrices will vary in file format and content.
+These matrices will vary in file format and content.

+To download, select the **"Project Matrices"** tab to the left of the Project page.

+Scroll to the **Contributor Generated Matrices** section and select the download icon.